minuteman1911/atitya/index.md

   The teacher is someone who checks whether an output is correct and gives a reward in return.
 It is essentially an ANN trained for the specific task of checking whether the simulated output is as expected.
 This is done just for the automation of the manual task of checking the output of the Network.

 # The Agent, Environment and the Teacher
-  The Gym Environment, the Agent ( Kobe ) and the Teacher together complete the loop which is essential for training the Agent.
+  The Gym Environment, the Agent (Kobe Network) and the Teacher together complete the loop which is essential for training the Agent.

 # Issues
   There are some known issues in Kobe which affect the effeciency.
 Following is the whole list
    1. Redis operations are not threaded.
 Need to either use threadis, or some other alternative, where reads are parallel, but writes are sequential.
    2. There is a dirty LRU cache hack in which the functools library is modified to achieve the desired result.
 But this modification is in python.
-Thus the C implementation of functools ( which is a lot faster) cannot be used.
+Thus the C implementation of functools (which is a lot faster) cannot be used.
    3. The whole worker program can be made in a closer to hardware language like C or C++, but this would require converting or exporting the Node.py code into the same language.
    4. Prevent immediate and individiual writes to database, make them buffered.